djheru/mongodb-howto/aggregation/notes.md

 #### $sort
 - Sorts them
+- `const s1 = { $sort: { keyName: 1 } };`
+- To sort ascending use 1, descending use -1
+- Sort can use indexes if it's working with the original documents from the collection
+  - If it's before a `$group`, `$project`, or `$unwind`
+- Usually want to use after `$match` to conserve memory

 #### $match
 - Filters incoming documents
+- Works very similarly to the query operator
+- Can't use `where`
+- Can be used multiple times in the pipeline
+- Result is not a cursor

 #### $geoNear
 - Match based on a geoloc point and distance